alyssabird/etheal-contracts/README.md

 Sending funds below the minimum contribution amount (0.1ETH) is rejected.

 Sending funds above the maximum gas price (100gwei), calculates stakes on 80%.
-If you send 5eth with 101gwei gas price results in calculating your funds as 4eth.
+If you send 5eth with 101gwei gas price , this results in calculating your funds as 4eth.
 In case of not reaching minimum goal, 5eth is refunded.
 In case of reaching the goal you get 4eth * 1250 = 5000 HEAL tokens.

-It implements partial refunding for the last contributor, so the user don't have to be smart, the contract is smart instead.
-If there is only 1 eth remained, and the last contributor send 5 eth, then 4 eth is refunded.
+It implements partial refunding for the last contributor, so the users don't have to be smart, the contract is smart instead.
+If there is only 1 eth remaining, and the last contributor sends 5 eth, then 4 eth is refunded.

 Before token sale start parameters can be changed: max gas price and penalty, minimum contribution, minimum goal and soft and hard caps, starting and end times, and rate.